 Leanne Herbert is DMU’s Disability Officer.
-She supports students with autism and Asperger's, working closely with all support teams and agencies to ensure appropriate support is available for your studies at DMU.
+She supports autistic students, working closely with all support teams and agencies to ensure appropriate support is available for your studies at DMU.

 Contact Leanne by email at email@example.com.